smblott-github/chromi/README.md

 node script/server.js
 ```
 The extension broadcasts a heartbeat every five seconds.
 If everything's
-working correctly, these heartbeats (and all other messages) appear on the
+working correctly, then these heartbeats (and all other messages) appear on the
 server's standard output (URL decoded).

-The server might beneficially be run under the supervision of a supervisor
+The server might beneficially be run under the supervision of a supervisor daemon
 such as [daemontools](http://cr.yp.to/daemontools.html) or
 [supervisord](http://supervisord.org/).